 To create such a landscape, we first shift our perspective.
 Japanese garden design is a language of suggestion, where every element carries meaning and quiet speaks louder than noise.

 - Asymmetry: Nature is not orderly.
 A tree does not grow precisely in the centre of a meadow.
 By placing our elements off-centre, we create a sense of natural, dynamic balance that feels inherently restful to the eye.
-More on Designing with Planters
+Learn more about designing with planters here.

 - Simplicity (Kanso): This is the art of removing the non-essential.
 It is a careful paring back until what remains is only what is meaningful.
 In our container, it means one stunning plant, not five.
 A single well-chosen stone, not a scattering of pebbles.